 Other factors unrelated to the performance of Denison that may have an effect on the price of the securities of Denison include the lessening (or increasing) in trading volume, exclusion (or inclusion) in market indices, and general investor interest in Denison's securities.
 Similarly, changes in the liquidity of Denison's Common Shares may limit the ability of some institutions to invest in (or divest of) Denison's securities, and a substantial decline in the liquidity and/or price of the securities of Denison that persists for a significant period of time could cause Denison's securities to be delisted from an exchange.
 If an active market for the securities of Denison does not continue, the liquidity of an investor's investment may be limited and the price of the securities of the Company may decline such that investors may lose their entire investment in the Company.
-As a result of any of these factors, the market price of the securities of Denison at any given point in time may not accurately reflect the long-term value of Denison.
-Securities class-action litigation often has been brought against companies following periods of volatility in the market price of their securities.
+As a result of any of these factors, the market price of the securities of Denison often has been brought against companies following periods of volatility in the market price of their securities.
 Denison may in the future be the target of similar litigation.
 Securities litigation could result in substantial costs and damages and divert management's attention and resources